-Public Hearing, Thursday, April 24, 2025 at 5:30 PM, at:
+Public Hearing, Thursday, May 29, 2025 at 5:30 PM, at:

-The final component of the FY2025-26 Public Outreach process was a formal public hearing that took place as part of the Fresno COG Policy Board meeting.
-The meeting took place at 5:30 PM, on Thursday, April 24, 2025, right before the regularly scheduled Policy Board meeting.
+The final component of the FY2025-26 Public Outreach process was a formal public hearing that was scheduled to take place at the FCOG Policy Board meeting at 5:30 PM on Thursday, April 24, 2025.
+As a precautionary measure to avoid not satisfying all of the public noticing requirements, the Public Hearing was rescheduled to the May 2025, FCOG Policy Board meeting scheduled for 5:30 PM, on Thursday, May 29, 2025.
+No comments, questions, or feedback was received at the Public Hearing.